-3.9 Performance reported in the literature
+3.10 Performance reported in the literature

-In this section a small survey of some performance reported in the literature.
+In this section a small survey of some performance reported in the literature is presented.
 It should be a quick guide to assess the potentialities of MUSE for different types of projects.

-3.9.1 General data fidelity
+3.10.1 General data fidelity

-The work by Weilbacher et al. A&A, 582, A114 (2015) is particularly valuable.
+The work by Weilbacher et al. 2015, A&A, 582, A114 is particularly valuable.
 They investigate the central region of the Orion nebula and report comparisons with previous literature values of different variables: coordinate system determination accuracy, spectro-photometric calibration, magnitudes and colours synthesized from the extracted flux calibrated spectra, derived velocities, absolute line fluxes and line ratios.
 The actual understanding of all effects affecting the data is quite complex and the readers are invited to study that source.
 We summarize below some of their findings:

-- WCS: matching sources with the HST ACS catalogue of the Orion nebula (Robberto et al. ApJS, 207, 102013) they find a mean and std. deviation of 0.163" ± 0.078". - Spectro-photometry: Comparison of reference spectrum with spectrum extracted from calibrated cube show deviation typically below 5%.
-This work is based on WFM-NOAO-E data so they dealt with 2nd order contamination extracting the spectrum with circular apertures for planes bluer than 8334 Å and a Moffat fit for redder planes. - Synthetic photometry on the extracted spectra: Comparison of Johnson V band magnitudes of selected stars with previous photometry show a deviation of only 2%.
-The photometric comparison of the synthesized magnitudes in Cousins R and I filters show deviation of up to 0.18%.
-Another work, Castro et al. A&A, 614, A147, does synthetic photometry on the extracted spectra in cubes of 30 Doradus and find zero point offsets of 0.60 magnitudes in V. These deviations are currently under investigation. - Velocities of emission lines: Their Figure~4 does a line by line comparison of determined velocities with prior published work.
+- WCS: matching sources with the HST ACS catalogue of the Orion nebula (Robberto et al. 2013, ApJS, 207, 10) they find a mean and std. deviation of 0.163" ± 0.078". - Spectro-photometry: Comparison of reference spectrum with spectrum extracted from calibrated cube show deviation typically below 5%.
+This work is based on WFM-NOAO-E data so they dealt with 2nd order contamination extracting the spectrum with circular apertures for wavelength planes bluer than 8334 Å and a Moffat fit for redder planes. - Synthetic photometry on the extracted spectra: Comparison of Johnson V band magnitudes of selected stars with previous photometry show a deviation of only 2%.
+The photometric comparison of the synthesized magnitudes in Cousins R and I filter show deviations of up to 0.18%.
+Another work, Castro et al. 2018, A&A, 614, A147, performs synthetic photometry on the extracted spectra in cubes of 30 Doradus and finds zero point offsets of 0.60 magnitudes in V. These deviations are currently under investigation. - Velocities of emission lines: Figure 4 of Castro et al. (2018) provides a line by line comparison of determined velocities with prior published work.
 They produce two cubes, one with wavelength sampled at the standard 1.25 Å, and another at 0.85 Å sampling.
-They find for λ < 5250 Å an issue with the wavelength calibration of up to 0.1 Å. For λ > 5250 Å they see no systematic deviations larger than 3 km/s.
-To study the spatial characteristics of the velocity field traced by emission lines they strongly recommend the 0.85 Å sampling. - Absolute fluxes of emission lines: Although they find a few large deviations in their measured fluxes compared to the literature of up to 28%, more typical value range from 2 - 7%.
-They convincingly explain that most of the differences come from errors in the reported positions of the slits in the comparison work. - Line ratios of emission lines: Using [O III]/H β , H α / H β , [S II]/ H β , and He I/H β they find typical deviations of line ratios below 5%, with maximum deviations of up to 6.5%.
+They find for $\lambda < 5250$ Å an issue with the wavelength calibration of up to 0.1 Å. For $\lambda > 5250$ Å they report no systematic deviations larger than 3 km/s.
+To study the spatial characteristics of the velocity field traced by emission lines they strongly recommend the 0.85 Å sampling. - Absolute fluxes of emission lines: Although Castro et al. (2018) find a few large deviations in the measured fluxes compared to the literature of up to 28%, more typical values range from 2 7%.
+They convincingly explain that most of the differences come from errors in the reported positions of the slits in the comparison work.

+• Line ratios of emission lines: Using [O III]/H $\beta$ , H $\alpha$ / H $\beta$ , [S II]/ H $\beta$ , and He I/H $\beta$ Castro et al. (2018) find typical deviations of line ratios below 5%, with maximum deviations of up to 6.5%.

-3.9.2 Stellar velocity determination from spectrum correlations
+3.10.2 Stellar velocity determination from spectrum correlations

 The determination of accurate velocities from stellar spectra has been reported by several investigator since MUSE started operations.
 We report here the work by Husser et al. A&A 588, A149 (2016) and Valenti et al. A&A 616, A83 (2018).
-Figure 22 shows measured and simulated errors for radial velocity determination from spectral fit to stellar absorption spectrum.
+Figure 27 shows measured and simulated errors for radial velocity determination from spectral fits to stellar absorption spectrum.
 The data of Husser at al. 2016 is inserted in the Valenti et al. 2018 plots.
-It appears that there is a limit at around 2 km/s for very high signal to noise data.
+It appears that there is a limit around 2 km/s for very high signal to noise data.